fruitTheory/M6502/README.md

 Currently a 6502 microprocessor but working on PPU
 to emulate Nintendo Entertainment System(NES), written in C
+Likely will remain unfinished TBH

 ## Features

 - Full emulation of the legal CPU opcodes
 - Emulation of primary system components I/O
-- Support for NROM games, non memory-mapped
+- Support for NROM, non memory-mapped
-- Rendering of Sprite and Backgrounds
+- Rendering of OAM Sprites

 ### Prerequisites